bueler/bod-marine/README.md

 bod-marine
 ==========

-exact solution to marine ice sheet 1D problem, coming from Bodvardsson (1955); work in progress
+An exact solution to a steady-state marine ice sheet 1D problem, coming from Bodvardsson (1955) combined with van der Veen (1983).
+This work has been submitted to the Journal of Glaciology.